 The employment lawyers at San Francisco’s Minnis & Smallets represent employees.
 Protecting the rights of employees, and helping our clients navigate difficult employment issues, is our first priority.

-As San Francisco employment lawyers we pride ourselves on being a premier law firm in the Bay Area, employing some of the best and most recognized employment lawyers in San Francisco and San Jose, dedicated to protecting the rights of employees.
+As San Francisco employment lawyers we pride ourselves on being a premier law firm in the Bay Area, employing some of the best and most recognized employment attorneys in San Francisco and San Jose, dedicated to protecting the rights of employees.
 We help employees resolve the following problems.

 Employment discrimination based on race, sex, national origin, gender identity, gender expression, disability, age, religion, or membership in another protected class.
 Acts of discrimination include: